tm9k1/bing_bling/README.md

     The location specified in `wallpaper_save_path` variable (at the top of the script) will be checked for any wallpapers not yet downloaded by the script.
 If any wallpaper is missing, the script downloads it for you.

     - NOTE: This folder NEED NOT BE EMPTY; i.e. you can point the variable to your wallpapers collection folder, and the script will fill the folder with Bing wallpapers and WON'T remove your other wallpapers.
-    - NOTE: The default location of this folder is './Wallpapers/' (the trailing backslash is important!!!!)
+    - NOTE: The default location of this folder is './Wallpapers/'

 ## contributions are welcome 🙇‍♂️